 Qt3D allows for 3D content to be displayed within Qt Quick applications.
 Qt3D provides a 3D C++ rendering API along with scene management, asset loading, and other tasks.
 There's also Qt3DQuick as the QML bindings to Qt3D.
 QtLocation meanwhile is a module providing location and geographic support for position and map use.

 Lars mentioned this change on the mailing list.
-A list of the current Qt 5.0 essential modules can be found on Qt-Project.org
+A list of the current Qt 5.0 essential modules can be found on Qt-Project.org.

-On a related note, for those interested in other companies contributing to upstream Qt, there's the Qt Project statistics
+On a related note, for those interested in other companies contributing to upstream Qt, there's the Qt Project statistics.